What’s in these terms?

 8.2 Ending the contract because of something we have done or are going to do.
 If you are ending a contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any products which have not been provided and you may also be entitled to compensation.
 The reasons are:

-8.2.4 we have suspended supply of the products for technical reasons, or notify you we are going to suspend them for technical reasons, in each case for a period of more than 30 days; or
+8.2.3 we have suspended supply of the products for technical reasons, or notify you we are going to suspend them for technical reasons; or

 8.3 Exercising your right to change your mind if you are a consumer (Consumer Contracts Regulations 2013).
 If you are a consumer then for most products bought online you have a legal right to change your mind within 14 days and receive a refund.
 These rights, under the Consumer Contracts Regulations 2013, are explained in more detail in these terms.